mkraenz/typescript-teatime/e90-aws-textract/blog/1-of-x-subscribe/README.serverless-mailchimp-clone-1-of-x-subscribe.md

-# Deep Dive: Build a Serverless Mailchimp Clone with AWS Step Functions and Amazon Simple Email Service - Part 1 - Subscribe endpoint
+# Build a Serverless Mailchimp Clone with AWS Step Functions and Amazon Simple Email Service - Part 1 - Subscribe endpoint

 Today, we learn how to set up a AWS Step Functions state machine, integrating with Amazon Simple Email Service and AWS API Gateway, setting minimal permissions via AWS IAM - all from the AWS CLI for reproducability - in order to build a subscribe endpoint for an email newsletter.
 I will also include how to verify that everything works, as well as pitfalls and troubleshooting tips.